Jazz chords

 The second example use the chord shapes above with bass notes on the fifth string.

-It is not necessary to play exactly as in the tabs, the most important is that you apply the chords and the basslines concept in some way.
+It's not necessary to play exactly as in the tabs, the most important is that you apply the chords and the basslines concept in some way.

 Other movable chord shapes in jazz

 Then playing jazz on the guitar it will often sound better to play on 3 to 5 strings instead of 5 or 6.
-Therefore, the regular barre chords isn't especially suited.

 Dominant 7th chords